Find Local 211 Services

 - Emergency Rental Assistance for Property Owners (POP)

-- Your tenants complete applications stating that they were unable to pay rent because they experienced financial need due to COVID-19.
+- Your tenants complete the Tenant Certification of Need stating that they were unable to pay rent because they experienced financial need due to COVID-19.

-- The rent for the unit for which assistance is requested is set at or below the POP maximum rent listed here.
+- The rent for the unit for which assistance is requested is set at or below the POP maximum rent listed below (POP Maximum Rents).
 All reasonable mobile home lot rents qualify.
+Reasonable fees in the lease may be reimbursed, excluding late fees, legal fees and fees charged for returned payments due to insufficient funds.
+Units or tenants supported with a housing voucher are not eligible.

-- The rental unit or mobile home park meet basic health and safety requirements.
+- The rental unit or mobile home park meets basic health and safety requirements.
 Self certification is required.

 - Your property is not in foreclosure (if it is, a receivership has been established by the courts) and your state and local real estate taxes have been paid.

 - You agree to all program requirements and provide the proper documentation.
-Full program guidelines can be found here.
+Full program guidelines can be found below.

 - MODEL Repayment Agreement for Tenants and Landlords